jennyosato/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. 3-twofiles displays the contents of /etc/passwd and /etc/hosts
 4-lastlines displays the last 10 lines of the /etc/passwd file 5-firstlines displays the first 10 lines in the /etc/passwd file
+7. 6-third_line displays the third line of the iacta file